wagtail-nest/wagtail-airtable/README.md

 ### How it works

-When you setup a model to "map" to an Airtable sheet, everytime you save the model it will attempt to update the row in Airtable.
+When you setup a model to "map" to an Airtable sheet, every time you save the model it will attempt to update the row in Airtable.
 If a row is not found, it will create a new row in your Airtable.

 When you want to sync your Airtable data to your Wagtail website, you can go to `Settings -> Airtable Import`.
 You can then import entire tables into your Wagtail instance with the click of a button.
 If you see "_{Your Model}_ is not setup with the correct Airtable settings" you will need to double check your settings.
+By default the import page can be found at http://yourwebsite.com/admin/airtable-import/, or if you use a custom /admin/ url it'll be http://yourwebsite.com/{custom_admin_url}/airtable-import/.

 ##### Behind the scenes...
 This package will attempt to match a model object against row in Airtable using a `record_id`.
 If a model does not have a record_id value, it will look for a match using the `AIRTABLE_UNIQUE_IDENTIFIER` to try and match a unique value in the Airtable to the unique value in your model.
 Should that succeed your model object will be "paired" with the row in Airtable.
 But should the record-search fail, a new row in Airtable will be created when you save your model, or a new model object will attempt to be created when you import a model from Airtable.

 > **Note**: Object creation _can_ fail when importing from Airtable.
 This is expected behaviour as an Airtable might not have all the data a model requires.
-For instance, a Wagtail Page uses Django Tree Beard and if a `path` is not in the model import settings (and a column in Airtable) a page cannot be created.
-Or if Airtable doesn't have a column for a required field on a Django Model, it won't be created.
+For instance, a Wagtail Page uses django-treebeard, with path as a required field.
+If the page model import settings do not include the path field, or a path column isn't present in Airtable, the page cannot be created.
+This same rule applies to other required fields on any Django model including other required fields on a Wagtail Page.

 ### Installation & Configuration